Esri/joint-military-symbology-xml/samples/SamplesREADME.md

 	jmsml.exe /x="Air" /s="^Air$" /q="Light"

 ### Coded Domain Tables ###
 The coded domain tables are comma separated files that have been exported from the JMSML library, for use by developers who need a straightforward dump of its contents.
 It contains the label attribute and SIDC code for each element in the standard, exported to multiple files.
-The /d switch value should be the location (folder) in which you want the files placed.
+The /b switch value should be the location (folder) in which you want the files placed.

 The optional /e switch causes the domain value export to add Esri specific output to these files.

-	jmsml.exe /d=".'
+	jmsml.exe /b=".'
-	jmsml.exe /d="." /e
+	jmsml.exe /b="." /e

+### Coded Domain Entity/Modifier Tables ###
+Coded domain tables for entities and modifiers can be generated with or without the same optional filters/regular expressions documented above (with the /s, /q, /a, /l, and /p switches) by specifying the /xd switch.

+	jmsml.exe /xd="All_Coded_Domain"
+	jmsml.exe /xd="Air_Coded_Domain" /s="^Air$"